Sustainable Food and Bioenergy Systems (SFBS)

-Interdisciplinary program involving the College of Agriculture and College of Education, Health and Human Development.
+An interdisciplinary program from the Colleges of Agriculture and Education, Health and Human Development.

 - Sustainable Food Systems Option

 Topics include food preparation and processing, distribution, nutrition and health, food access and policy.

 Topics include agronomy, crop production, soils, horticulture, pest management, and greenhouse production.

 - Agroecology Option

 Topics include agroecosystem management, environmental policy making, applied ecology, climate change, and current issues at the intersection of agriculture and the environment.